MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 A value of False-Prevents Office clients using non-modern authentication protocols from accessing SharePoint Online resources.

-Note:
+> [!NOTE]
-This may also prevent third-party apps from accessing SharePoint Online resources.
+> This may also prevent third-party apps from accessing SharePoint Online resources.
 Also, this will also block apps using the SharePointOnlineCredentials class to access SharePoint Online resources.
 For additional information about SharePointOnlineCredentials, see SharePointOnlineCredentials class.